Welcome to Cattersty Gill Nature Reserve

-Cattersty Gill is a secluded valley perched high on the cliffs above Skinningrove.
-The nature reserve protects wildflower-rich grassland and is noted as a landfall for migrant birds which stop to rest and refuel among its hawthorn bushes.
+Cattersty Gill sits in a secluded valley perched high on the cliffs above Skinningrove.
+The nature reserve protects wildflower-rich grassland and offers a landfall for migrant birds which stop to rest and refuel among its hawthorn bushes.

 The western side of the reserve has a dense covering of hawthorn scrub and this provides food and shelter for migrating birds making their first landfall after crossing the North Sea.

-The nature reserve lies to the south of Skinningrove, just inland from Cattersty Sands.
+The nature reserve lies to the north west of Skinningrove, just inland from Cattersty Sands.
 It offers an interesting diversion from the Cleveland Way, and is particularly enjoyable for walkers seeking shelter from an offshore wind.